langdon/summit-2015-lab-15812/labs/chapter1.md

 CMD ["/run-apache.sh"]
 ```

 Here you can see in the *FROM* command that we are pulling a RHEL 7.1 base image that we are going to install Docker on.
-We are also using a local yum repo.
-We are doing this because we are in a disconnected environment.
+We are also using a local yum repo, well, local to this environment.
+We are doing this because we are in a disconnected lab environment.
 However, the way RHEL images normally get access to content is by inheriting the subscriptions that are on the host they are running on.
 Next we update the container and install *httpd*.
+You will notice here that we have an additional command "cat /new-hosts >> /etc/hosts".
+The reason for this is simply to provide name resolution.
+Why do we do it on two lines?
+Well, we have to make the change for each layer.
 Finally, we modify the index.html file, *EXPOSE* port 80 which allows traffic into the container and start the container with a a *CMD* of *run-apache.sh".

 ## Build an Image